 A recent survey by specialty talent solutions provider Kelly highlights that UK businesses are struggling to fully unlock the potential of their employees, with poor workforce planning cited as a significant barrier to growth.

-The survey, conducted across 13 countries, reveals that UK businesses face the greatest challenges in recruiting specialised talent and developing their existing workforce.
-Kelly’s fourth annual global workforce report, titled “Building a Resilient Workforce in the Age of AI,” shows that more than half of senior executives in the UK (51%) feel they are not maximising their workforce’s potential, and 52% believe that inadequate workforce planning is hindering business growth.
+A survey across 13 countries reveals that UK businesses struggle most with recruiting specialized talent and developing their workforce.
+Kelly’s fourth annual global report, “Building a Resilient Workforce in the Age of AI,” shows that 51% of UK senior executives feel they’re not maximizing their workforce’s potential, and 52% believe poor workforce planning is limiting business growth.
 Additionally, 43% of executives report missing business opportunities due to a lack of talent.

 Only 29% of UK executives express confidence in recruiting talent with technical or highly sought-after skills, the lowest among the surveyed countries.
 In contrast, 67% of German executives report confidence in their ability to recruit specialized talent.